 You think Content and Social Media Marketing is not for you?
 You are wrong: You can use the same processes the top notch social marketers use: “The Social Traffic Code!”

-But where advertisers for years learned that the art of marketing was how to shout loud so that nobody can ignore you, social media has a natural filter for uninteresting content.
+But while advertisers for years learned that the art of marketing was how to shout loud so that nobody can ignore you, social media has a natural filter for uninteresting content.
 Your content will be ignored and stop dead before it got up to speed if it does not speak to your audience.
 To use Social Media as a distribution channel for your content marketing, you have to learn what your audience likes and what your audience likes to share.

 Fulfilling the need for content in social media with your own targeted content offers you the opportunity to get attention to your content while building your targeted social audience.
 But you will ultimately fail at your content marketing if you fail to provide content FOR your audience.